-As per governmental guidelines, receiving health care is currently (as of 27th July 2020) a valid reason to leave your house.
-As with all reasons for leaving your house there is a risk of transmission.
-However, the steps we have implemented should decrease your chances.
-If you are concerned with the risks, then we are more than understanding for you to cancel your consultation, we just request you to give us notice of this intent.
+The steps we have implemented should decrease your risk of exposure to COVID19 infections.
+However, if you are concerned with the risks, then we are more than understanding for you to cancel your consultation, we just request you to give us notice of this intent.

 Do I have to wear a face covering while attending an appointment?

-Yes, as per current Victorian law, all clients and accompanying persons are required to wear a face covering while attending our clinics, unless they fall under a reason for exemption.
+Yes, as per current Victorian law, all clients and accompanying persons are required to wear a surgical face mask while attending our clinics, unless they fall under a valid reason for exemption.
 Further information on these exemptions can be found at https://www.dhhs.vic.gov.au/face-coverings-covid-19#exceptions-for-not-wearing-a-face-covering